Pavan-Hosatti/Pavan-Hosatti-Pavan-Hosatti/README.md

 Currently exploring the intersection of ML, backend systems, and seamless user experiences.
 The future isn't just about building smarter models—it's about deploying them where they matter most.

-🎭 Beyond Code
-🎭 Acting	✍️ Writing	🎤 Anchoring
-📈 Marketing	🗣️ Public Speaking	🎬 Storytelling
-Tech isn't just about code—it's about communication.
-From hosting tech events to crafting narratives around products, I believe the best engineers are also great storytellers.
-Whether it's explaining complex systems on stage or writing copy that converts, these skills amplify technical work.

-🤝 Open for Collaboration
-🚀 Startup Projects
-Got an idea that needs a full-stack + ML engineer?
-Let's build something real.
-Especially interested in projects with social impact.

-🤖 ML/AI Integration
-Have a model that needs deployment?
-Want to add voice interfaces or intelligent automation?
-Let's connect the dots from training to production.

-🎯 Open Source
-Always looking to contribute to projects that matter.
-Especially interested in dev tools, ML frameworks, and anything that makes developers' lives easier.

 📊 GitHub Activity
 https://github-readme-stats.vercel.app/api?username=Pavan-Hosatti&show_icons=true&theme=dark&hide_border=true&bg_color=0a0a0a&title_color=00ff88&icon_color=ff6b9d